mandyxmq/WaveFiber3d/README.md

  ```
 ./rough2d [testcase] [polarization] [lambdastart] [lambdaend]
  ```
-where testcase: 0 is circle, testcase=1 is ellipse; polarization: M is TM polarization, E is TE polarization; lambdastart and lambdaend are the indices for the starting wavelength index and the ending index (included).
+where testcase=0 is circle, testcase=1 is ellipse; polarization: M is TM polarization, E is TE polarization; lambdastart and lambdaend are the indices for the starting wavelength index and the ending index (included).
 They are in the range of [0,24]. rough circle:  radius 10um, roughness 0.02, 1000 elements; ior 1.55+0.1j is used in the BEM simulation rough ellipse:  radii 16um, 10um, roughness 0.05, 2000 elements; ior 1.55+0.1j is used in the BEM simulation